Like A Moth To The Flame

 Any whole, single ingredient vegetables are as good as gold.
 It’s a great opportunity to try some less common options like lotus root, baby corn, bamboo shoots, taro, water chestnuts, daikon, kabocha squash, and more.
 For best results, select a wide range of colors and textures; variety is the spice of life, you know.
 Start small and pace yourself, since you can always go back for seconds, or thirds.

 In rare cases, some restaurants may offer vegan dumplings or mock meats.
 Always keep your eyes open for new options but also read the room.
-If the menu is staunchly traditions, without a whiff of more contemporary influences, it’s best to stick to the basics.
+If the menu is staunchly traditional, without a whiff of more contemporary influences, it’s best to stick to the basics.

 EJ’s Hot Pot & Sushi